apache/datasketches-website/docs/Memory/MemoryPackage.md

 Java does not permit normal java processes direct access to off-heap memory.
 Nonetheless, in order to improve performance, many internal Java classes leverage a low-level, restricted class (unfortunately) called "Unsafe", which does exactly that.
-The methods of Unafe are native methods that are initially compiled into C++ code.
+The methods of Unsafe are native methods that are initially compiled into C++ code.
 The JIT compiler replaces this C++ code with assembly language instructions called "intrinsics", which are often just a single CPU instruction.